-You also need to find out how much damage has already been done to your arteries thoughout the years.
-You can not assume that these high numbers are something new, unless you have been getting tested throughout the years.
+You also need to find out how much damage has already been done to your arteries throughout the years.
+You cannot assume that these high numbers are something new, unless you have been getting tested throughout the years.

 Numbers are only part of the story

 Unfortunately, we hear it all the time - "He was so healthy and careful about what he ate... how could he possibly die from heart disease"?

 Sometimes people know that high cholesterol "runs in their family" but often, this fact is unknown.
 Either way, if high cholesterol is a problem you are born with - one that silently gets worse over time due to predisposition, you may unwittingly be at serious risk for heart disease despite leading a healthy lifestyle filled with good nutrition and exercise.

 If your high cholesterol is genetic, you can only know the current status of potentially blocked arteries through specific blood and other tests.

 Some guidelines recommend beginning cholesterol screening at age 20.
 It should be checked every five years thereafter, or more frequently if it is not within normal limits.

 Family history and/or risk factors may also lead your doctor to test your cholesterol earlier - sometimes as early as childhood, and more frequently.

 If you are experiencing any tightening in your chest or lower throat area, you may be experiencing angina.
 Angina can be one of the only symptoms of high cholesterol and requires immediate attention.
 In general, unless you are already experiencing angina, high cholesterol does not demonstrate any symptoms.
 The only way to determine high cholesterol is through a blood test.